Jack251970/Flow.Launcher.Plugin.ClipboardPlus/README.md

 ## Features

-- Preview panel, support images
 - Copy & delete & pin record
-- Cache images supported
+- Cache images to folder
-- Manually save images
-- Persistent & Keep time settings
-- Clear records in list or database
+- Manage records in list and database
+- Preview panel for text, images, and files
+- Persistent keep records in database
-- Words count
+- Words count for text

 ## Screenshots